Last updated: July 5, 2026

 What the Calculator Leaves Out

 The tool divides rise by run and applies arctan.
-It does not model soil permeability, runoff volume, pipe sizing, or multi-directional slopes.
-It assumes a straight line between your two measurement points—real terrain has dips, crowns, and transitions that only a topographic survey captures.
+It doesn’t model soil permeability, runoff volume, pipe sizing, or multi-directional slopes.
+It assumes a straight line between your two measurement points.
+Real terrain has dips, crowns, and transitions that only a topographic survey captures.
 Conversions use standard factors (1 ft = 12 in; 1 m ≈ 3.281 ft).
-For any grading that changes drainage patterns or requires a permit, have a licensed civil engineer or surveyor confirm the design.
+Grading that reroutes drainage or triggers a permit isn't a phone-reading job.
+Put a licensed civil engineer or surveyor on the design.

-Need to check whether a slope is stable enough to leave unretained?
-Run the safe-gradient checker.
+Need to know whether a grade is safe or meets driveway and ADA code?
+Check it with the safe-slope checker.
 Estimating cut-and-fill volumes for a grading project?
 Try the mass-balance calculator.
 Planning a retaining wall where the grade is too steep to hold?
 Use the retaining wall estimator.